agubler/stores/README.md

 * `addTodoCommand`: Adds the new todo into the application state
 * `calculateCountsCommand`: Recalculates the count of completed and active todo items
-* `postTodoCommand`: posts the todo item to a remote service
+* `postTodoCommand`: posts the todo item to a remote service and using the process callback we can make changes if there is a failure
-  * on failure: the previous two commands are automatically reverted and the `failed` flag set to `true`
+  * on failure: the previous two commands are reverted and the `failed` state field is set to `true`
-  * on success: updates the todo item `id`
+  * on success: Returns operations that update the todo item `id` field with the value received from the remote service
 * `calculateCountsCommand`: Runs again after the success of `postTodoCommand`

 To support "pessimistic" updates to the application state, i.e. wait until a remote service call has been completed before changing the application state simply put the async command before the application store update.
 This can be useful when performing a deletion of resource, when it can be surprising if item is removed from the UI "optimistically" only for it to reappear back if the remote service call fails.